TheGreatFateemah/Sentiment-Analysis-of-Twitter-Data/README.md

 ![](https://github.com/TheGreatFateemah/Sentiment-Analysis-of-Twitter-Data/blob/main/jagunjagun.jpeg)

 This project analyzes data from the twitter hashtag (#jagunjagunmovie) by scraping the data from twitter using the nitter library, using Power Query for data cleaning and Text Analytics for sentiment classification.
-Then use Power BI desktop for visualization.
+Then using Power BI desktop for visualization.

 ## Skills Demonstrated